Self awareness is each individual's

-"Self-awareness is the key cornerstone to emotional intelligence,"
+"Self-awareness is the key cornerstone to emotional intelligence." -- Daniel Goleman.

 "Self-aware people tend to:

-The value of self-awareness cannot be overestimated, because it inoculates individuals from a wide variety of negative or harmful influences.
+The KIDS' OWN WISDOM® approach, with optional classroom-ready resources, nurtures self-awareness ... which must be safe-guarded from the earliest ages, because it inoculates individuals from a wide variety of manipulative, negative or harmful influences.

 This combination of supportive relationships, adaptive skill-building, and positive experiences is the foundation of resilience.